Biomimicry & DesignLens

 Learning from Nature

-Biomimicry is the practice of learning from and then emulating nature's strategies to solve human design challenges.
-Nature has 3.8 billion years of R&D behind it -- organisms that have not solved their challenges effectively are no longer with us.
+Biomimicry emulates nature's strategies to solve human design challenges.
+Nature has 3.8 billion years of R&D: organisms that did not solve their challenges effectively are no longer with us.
+Within SiD, biomimicry is a solutioning tool used primarily in Step 4: Solutioning & Roadmapping.

 Three Levels of Biomimicry